caketaster/mildew-detection/README.md

 - **Deployment** <br>
 Once the project is evaluated and found to be ready for use, it will be deployed to Heroku for ease of access.

-The modelling and evaluation stages were performed iteratively, testing, evaluating then re-modelling and testing, as per standard CRISP-DM methodology.
+The modelling and evaluation stages are performed iteratively, testing, evaluating then re-modelling and testing, as per standard CRISP-DM methodology.

-## Dashboard design:
+## Dashboard design
 The Streamlit dashboard contains 5 pages:

 - ### Project summary page